tudarmstadt-lt/QASelection/README.md

 ## Downloading QARank
 * Download the jar file of the project from here.
 * Alternatively, download the [zip](https://github.com/tudarmstadt-lt/QASelection/archive/master.zip) of the java project and import it as a **maven** project in eclipse for experimentation.
+  * Add the jars in the `/src/main/resources/lib/` in your imported maven project before running it.

 ## Downloading Data
 * QARank requires a training file, a test file and unannotated data to train models.